Firelods/MyDaciaEnhanced/Writerside/topics/README.md

 ## Introduction
 *MyDaciaEnhanced* is a project aimed at enhancing the user experience for Dacia vehicle owners.
 This repository includes both the front-end and back-end components necessary to deliver a comprehensive solution.

-The original application is available on the [Dacia website](https://www.dacia.fr/decouvrez-mydacia.html) and is developed by [Renault Digital](https://www.renaultdigital.com/).
+The original application is available on the [Dacia website](https://www.dacia.fr/decouvrez-mydacia.html)

 ## Benefits
 The main benefits of this project are: